-As PCA already reaches good results, HyperPCA does not improve the quality of the first PC, as it is visible in~\Cref{fig:self_reversal_dwt_pca}, though it shows the Cu presence over a perfectly clean background, totally deprived of noise.
-However, the scan with the DWT enables a finer characterisation of the self-reversal phenomenon by providing access to a larger number of PCs showing the reversed lines in details.
-The first PC, in fact, does not show the minor peaks above \SI{327.5}{\nano\meter}, thus the amount of explained variance in the PC is totally related to the presence of the self-reversed Cu lines.
-As for standard PCA, PC-3 in~\Cref{fig:self_reversal_dwt_pca} displays the homogeneous distribution of Cu on the sample, by almost totally removing the self-reversal effects from the data.
-The opposite sign of the emission lines are due to the effect of self-reversal: according to its intensity, the line width and profile change, thus being reconstructed differently by DWTs.
-Such information can be therefore used, in this particular case, to better characterize the phenomenon.
-Moreover, as the stochastic noise distribution is almost completely reduced by the kernel of kPCA, it is possible to have access to more readable PCs, and more information accordingly, with respect to standard PCA.
-In lowest ranked PCs, such as PC-42 in~\Cref{fig:self_reversal_dwt_pca}, it is in fact possible to recognize the presence of minor Cu peaks at \SI{329.04}{\nano\meter} and \SI{330.80}{\nano\meter}, and a Fe line at \SI{327.98}{\nano\meter}, already reconstructed in PC-1 using standard PCA but with a larger profile width than HyperPCA.
+As \pca already reaches good results, \hyperpca does not drastically improve the quality of the first \pc, as it is visible on the right of~\Cref{fig:self_reversal_pca}, though it shows the Cu presence over a perfectly clean background, totally deprived of noise, making it easier to recognise the spectral signature of the element.
+By singling out entirely the Cu contribution, \pcn{1} also enables the localisation of the element on the entire surface of the sample, confirmed by \pcn{3} of both \pca and \hyperpca.
+However, the scan with the \dwt enables a finer characterisation of the self-reversal phenomenon by providing access to a larger number of \pcs showing the reversed lines in details.
+The first \pc, in fact, does not show the minor peaks above \SI{327.5}{\nano\meter}, thus the amount of explained variance in the \pc is totally related to the presence of the self-reversed Cu lines.
+As for standard \pca, \pcn{3} in the second column of~\Cref{fig:self_reversal_pca} displays the homogeneous distribution of Cu on the sample, by almost totally removing the self-reversal effects from the data.
+The opposite sign of the emission lines are due to the effect of self-reversal: according to its intensity, the line width and profile change, thus being reconstructed differently by \dwts.
+Such information can be therefore used, in this particular case, to better characterise the phenomenon.
+Moreover, as the stochastic noise distribution is almost completely reduced by the kernel of \kspca, it is possible to have access to more readable \pcs, and more information accordingly, with respect to standard \pca.
+In lowest ranked \pcs, such as \pcn{42} in~\Cref{fig:self_reversal_pca}, it is in fact possible to recognise the presence of minor Cu peaks at \SI{329.04}{\nano\meter} and \SI{330.80}{\nano\meter}, and a Fe line at \SI{327.98}{\nano\meter}, already extracted in \pcn{1} using standard \pca but with a larger profile width than \hyperpca.